TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab5.md

 Similar to your syntax test cases, you can pair up positive (`0 errors`) and negative test cases.
 For duplicate definitions, each definition with the same name should produce an error, which is why the `error on duplicate class` test above expects 2 errors.

+For grading, it is important to specify the exact number of errors.
+You need to make sure that your program does not contain any other errors.
+For duplicate definitions, you get an error for every definition of the same name.
+For missing definitions, you get an error for every unresolved reference.
+{: .notice .notice-warning}

 Next, you should develop test cases for fields and variables which hide fields, and main class instantiation, subclassing, referencing.